bhagadepravin/acceldata/pulse/pulse-walkthrough.md

 Date in ascending order
 Date in descending order
 Severity level
 By default, the incidents panel displays incidents that occurred in the last 24 hours.
-Click the <iframe src="calendar.svg"></iframe> icon to select a custom date and time.
+Click the :calendar: icon to select a custom date and time.